 Model and Debug Test Point Signals with HDL Coder™

-After HDL code generation, you can observe test point signals at the DUT output ports and further debug the generated code in downstream workflows.
-This capability makes debugging your design easier because the code generator can propagate test point signals deep within your subsystem hierarchy to the DUT output ports.
+After code generation, you can observe test point signals at the DUT output ports and further debug the generated code in downstream workflows.
+This capability makes debugging your design easier because the code generator can propagate test point signals deep within the subsystem hierarchy to the DUT output ports.

-Open the hdlcoder_simulink_test_points model.
+For this example, open the hdlcoder_simulink_test_points model that has been prepared for HDL code generation.
 The DUT is an Enabled Subsystem that calculates two coefficients based on inputs from a Selection Logic and a Comparator.

 Enable DUT Output Port Generation for Test Points

-To enable DUT output port generation for the hdlcoder_simulink_test_points model in the Configuration Parameters dialog box:
+To enable DUT output port generation for the hdlcoder_simulink_test_points model:

 When generating code, HDL Coder™ opens the Code Generation report.
-The report displays a Code Interface Report section that contains links to the test point ports in the Output Ports section.
+The Code Interface Report section contains links to the test point ports in the Output Ports section.